CarlKho-Minerva/splitwise_k8s_25SMR/README.md

 2.  **Quit Docker Desktop.**

 ## 7. Insights & Tips for Carl

-Based on our conversation, here are some things that might be particularly useful for you:

 *   **Embrace Aliases & Autocompletion Early:** You mentioned the amount of typing.
     *   `alias k='kubectl'` is your best friend.